twobob/als2mid/README.md

 Tested with Ableton Live 11 and 12
 - **Ableton 11**: Full support for all clip structures
-- **Ableton 12**: Full support including new TakeLanes architecture
+- **Ableton 12**: Alpha support including new TakeLanes architecture